cloudflare/next-on-pages/README.md

 - [Blog post](https://blog.cloudflare.com/next-on-pages)

-  The original blog post introducing next-on-pages (24/10/2022), it goes into details on how the package came to be and provides details on how it works.
+  The original blog post introducing next-on-pages (24/10/2022), it goes into details on the inspiration for this package and provides some details on how it works.

 - [Cloudflare Next.js Guide](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/)